 What Is the First Offender Program in Georgia?

 The Georgia First Offender Act is a form of alternative sentencing for nonviolent first-time offenders.
 If accepted into the program, those charged with a criminal offense can plead guilty to their charges and complete the terms of the agreement without a conviction.
 Upon completion of the program, their records can be expunged.

 The First Offender Program is decided on a case-by-case basis and is determined by the judge.
 The judge can accept or deny a plea under the First Offender Act, and they may also decide the length of the program and any additional terms and conditions.

 There are many requirements one must fulfill to be considered for alternative sentencing.
 For example, an individual must not have been sentenced as a first offender.
 Also, they must not have serious felony convictions on their record or face charges for serious felony crimes such as child molestation, sex crimes, or crimes related to child pornography.

-At The Waltman Firm, we analyze each client’s unique situation to find the best possible solution to their charges.
-If you meet the state’s classification of a first offender, our attorneys can help you determine which alternative sentencing option is right for you.
+At The Waltman Firm, we analyze each client’s situation to find the best solution to their charges.
+If you meet the state’s classification of a first offender, our Atlanta criminal defense attorneys can help you determine which alternative sentencing option is right.

-No matter your situation, contacting a criminal defense attorney immediately after your arrest is essential.
+No matter your situation, contacting a criminal defense lawyer immediately after your arrest is essential.
 The Waltman Firm recognizes the disastrous effects of a criminal conviction, and we work tirelessly to utilize every available tool to help our clients avoid this and rebuild their lives after facing the criminal justice system.
-If you’re ready to begin building a strong defense in your favor, please contact us today to schedule a consultation.